dpeerlab/cyt3/README.md

-# SightOf
+# cyt3

 Setup:

-    extract SightOf.zip to some directory.
+Clone the cyt3 repository using
-    In Matlab, go to 'file>set path...>Add with Subfolders' select the directory with the extracted SightOf contents click 'Save'
+    $> git clone git://github.com/dpeerlab/cyt3.git

-    click 'Close'
+In Matlab, go to 'file>set path...>Add with Subfolders' select the directory where cyt3 was cloned. click 'Save' click 'Close'